 In the ACT, wills are governed by the Wills Act 1968.
 If a person makes a valid will, their estate is likely to be distributed according to their wishes.
 If a person dies without a valid will, their estate will be dealt with according to the rules of intestacy.
 This means that their assets may not go to the people they wanted them to go to.
 This page deals with making a will in the ACT.

 Who can make a will?

-Generally speaking, only adults are capable of making a valid will.
-A child can make a valid will if the child is married or in a civil union, or if the Supreme Court orders them to do so, which will only occur if the Supreme Court is satisfied that the child understands the effect of having a will.
+In general, only adults are capable of validly making a will in the ACT.
+However, a child can make a valid will if they are married or in a civil union, or if the Supreme Court makes an order allowing them to do so.
+The Supreme Court will only order that a child may make a will if it is satisfied that the child understands the effect of having a will.

-How to make a valid will
+Making a valid will

 Wills made in other jurisdictions

 If a person dies in the ACT with a will that was made in another state or territory, it will be valid provided it was made in accordance with the formal requirements for a will in that jurisdiction.

 If a person marries or enters into a civil union or civil partnership such as a de facto relationship after making a will, the will is revoked unless it was prepared ‘in contemplation’ of the marriage, civil union or civil partnership.
 However, some of the dispositions and appointments made under the will to the testator’s spouse or partner, may still be valid.

 If a person gets divorced after making a will, the will itself is not revoked.
 Instead, only the sections of the will specifically relating to the testator’s former partner (including dispositions and appointments) are revoked.